Education. Travel. Philanthropy.

 Making Travel Accessible

 Our vision is to create a world where travel is accepted as an essential part of every education.
 We’re working with Thrival World Academies to build the largest network of publicly-funded study abroad high schools in the country—to enable each and every student to travel abroad as part of their public school education.
-We also created By Invitation Only to give promising young change makers an immersive learning experience and the tools to have an impact in their home communities at no cost.
+We also created The 2019 Critical Issues Summit to give promising young change-makers an immersive learning experience and the tools to have an impact in their home communities at no cost.